Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-filter-and-sort-table.md

     </div>
     ```

-4. Open the app.js file.
+3. Open the app.js file.

-5. Just below the line that assigns a click handler to the `filter-table` button, add the following code:
+4. Below the line that assigns a click handler to the `filter-table` button, add the following code:

     ```js
     $('#sort-table').click(sortTable);
     ```

-6. Just below the `filterTable` function add the following function.
+5. Below the `filterTable` function add the following function.

     ```js
     function sortTable() {